What to Pack for Cracow

 December, January, February

-Add: Insulated winter coat, Thermal base layers, Wool hat, scarf, and gloves, Waterproof boots with good traction
+Add: Insulated winter coat, Thermal base layers, Waterproof boots with grip, Wool hat, scarf, and insulated gloves

 Spring